andrew-dsi/andrew-dsi.github.io/_posts/2025-11-19-gen-ai-sql-agent-bot.md

 tools = toolkit.get_tools()
 ```
 <br>
-These tools allow the agent to:

-* Inspect which tables exist
-* Look at table info and sample rows
-* Construct and execute SQL queries
-* Refine or correct queries based on feedback
+These tools allow the agent to; inspect which tables exist, look at table info and sample rows, construct and execute SQL queries, and refine or correct queries based on feedback.

 Rather than guessing SQL from scratch, the agent can actively *work with* the database.